wp-plugins/google-adsense-lite/readme.txt

 = New in this release =

-Compatibility checks for WordPress V3.7.
+Compatibility checks for WordPress V3.8.
+Bug fixes in options migration.

 == Upgrade Notice ==

-= 1.70 =
+= 1.80 =

-Compatibility checks for WordPress V3.7.
+Compatibility checks for WordPress V3.8.
+Bug fixes in options migration.

 == Screenshots ==